-At the end of each rotation block, students are required to submit the site evaluation form as provided by the Office of Clinical Education.
+At the end of each clinical course, students are required to submit the site evaluation form as provided by the Office of Clinical Education.
 The evaluation will include information about the learning environment, accommodations, and training opportunities at the site.
-Honest and succinct feedback is requested as information collected over time at a particular site is used as developmental feedback for the supervising physician or preceptor.
+Honest and succinct feedback is requested as information collected over time at a particular site is used as developmental feedback for the supervising veterinarian or preceptor site.
 The information is also available for future students wishing to rotate at the site.